moneroguides/1x03-using-moneo-as-money/script.md

 ### CONCLUSION

-In this video we have covered just the foundational aspects of using Monero as money and how to interact with Feather.
+In this video we've only covered the most fundamental aspects of using Monero as money and how to interact with Feather.

 Nevertheless, we hope you've learnt a lot and will now take the time to expand your knowledge and experience.